0o-de-lally/thesis-market/.ai/README.md

 This directory contains the operational assets for AI agents collaborating on the Thesis-Market project.

+Style Note: Agent outputs should not use the em dash (—); use commas or a simple hyphen (-) instead.

 ## Contents

 - **charters/**: Defines the roles, capabilities, and instructions for each AI agent